chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/document.md

 }
 ```

 Save and commit.

-For instance, we could use either [Netlify](https://www.netlify.com/) or even [Vercel](https://vercel.com/) as a deployment system for our docs site on every commit.
+For instance either [Netlify](https://www.netlify.com/) or even [Vercel](https://vercel.com/) are good choices as a deployment system for our docs site on every commit.
+But it's up to you how you want to deploy them.

 <!--
 Create a second Netlify integration to run the docs build script: